 Vermont has one natural gas distribution company, Vermont Gas Systems, Inc. (VGS).
-VGS serves approximately 40,000 customers in Northwestern Vermont and continues to increase its customer base.
-The Public Service Board (PSB) regulates natural gas commerce in Vermont.
+VGS serves approximately 55,000 customers in northwestern Vermont and continues to increase its customer base.
+The Public Utility Commission (PUC) regulates natural gas commerce in Vermont.

-The sale of propane is not regulated by the Vermont Public Service Board.
+The sale of propane is not regulated by the Vermont Public Utility Commission.
 However, the Vermont Attorney General does have certain oversight of heating fuel in general and propane in particular.
 Information on these topics can be found at:

 Immediate Reporting of Incidents to Pipeline Systems

-Upon knowledge of a gas leak incident, operators of natural gas and propane systems are required to immediately notify the Public Service Department and the Public Service Board.
+Upon knowledge of a gas leak incident, operators of natural gas and propane systems are required to immediately notify the Department of Public Service and the Public Utility Commission.
 Please reference, Gas Leak Event Notification and Reporting Requirements Involving Jurisdictional Propane Pipeline Systems in Vermont.

 Reports & Inspection Forms

 - Incident Report for Gas Distribution System

 - Link to all Federal Pipeline Safety Inspection forms

 Vermont law requires that individuals, including homeowners, notify Dig Safe® at least 48 hours before excavating on public and private property, rights of ways and easements.
 These pages have been assembled to provide additional information to help excavators, homeowners, and utility operators avoid damages, protect personal and public safety and achieve the perfect excavation.
 For more information, please see the Underground Utility Damage Prevention page.

 For information about the Engineering Division, please see the Divisions page.